ErpNetDocs/winclient/specific-functionality/print-on-fiscal-device.md

 Prerequisites:

-1. When the sale is released, a Store Order with the status "Planned" and Invoice Order with the status "Released" are generated.
+1. When the Sales Order is released, a Store Order with the status "Planned" and Invoice Order with the status "Released" are generated.

 2. When the Store Order is released, a released Store transaction is generated.